 If the answer is “Yes”, please provide best practices/examples.

+[agreed]

 Has your country concluded any bilateral or multilateral agreement or arrangement on material and logistical assistance for the prevention, detection and control of transnational organized crime (art.
 30, para.
 4)?